thedatacurious/thedatacurious.github.io-src/content/pages/portfolio.md

 ![Histogram of hip hop music attributes]({static}/images/hiphop_hist.png)

 ### Gender-equity paradox
-Used R to investigate and [visualized the paradox]({filename}/posts/gender_paradox.md) where women in more gender-equal countries are less likely to be in Science, Technology, Engineering, and Math (STEM).
+Used R to investigate and [visualized the paradox]({filename}/posts/gender_paradox.md) whereby women in more gender-equal countries are less likely to be in Science, Technology, Engineering, and Math (STEM).
 Recreated data viz in Tableau.

 ![Data viz on gender-equity paradox]({static}/images/paradox.png)